B. Sandhya

 B. Sandhya (born May 25, 1963) is a retired officer of the Indian Police Service and a former Director General of the Kerala Fire and Rescue Services, Home Guard, and Civil Defence.
 She is also known for her literary contributions which have won her a number of awards including the Edasseri Award in 2007.
 She retired from the service with the rank of Director General of Police on May 31, 2023.

 Early life

-Sandhya was born to S. Bharathadas and V. L. Karthyayani Amma at Palai in the Kottayam district of Kerala.
+Sandhya was born on 25 May 1963 to Bharathadas and Karthyayani Amma at Palai in the Kottayam district of Kerala.

-Sandhya is married to K. Madhukumar, former Controller of Examinations, University of Kerala, and has a daughter named Hyma.
+Sandhya is married to K. Madhukumar, the former Controller of Examinations, University of Kerala.
+The couple has a daughter, Hyma.

 Education

 Sandhya studied at St. Antony's Girls' High School in Alappuzha and at Sacred Heart Girls' High School, Bharananganam.
-She then completed her master's degree in Zoology from Alphonsa College, Palai.
+She then completed her M.Sc. in Zoology from Alphonsa College, Palai.

-Trained in Human Resources Management at Wollongong University, Australia, and passed the PGDBA from Pondicherry University.
-She earned her PhD from Birla Institute of Technology and Science, Pilani.
+She was trained in Human Resources Management at Wollongong University, Australia, and passed the PGDBA course from Pondicherry University.
+She then earned her Ph.D. from the Birla Institute of Technology and Science, Pilani.
 Her dissertation was entitled "The Accessibility of Women to the Criminal Justice System and Customer Orientation of Police Personnel Towards Women."